 Simpson College offers both May Term travel courses and semester-long study abroad programs in French-, German-, and Spanish-speaking areas of the world.
 Language students at all levels are strongly encouraged to take advantage of Simpson’s immersion opportunities, particularly the Simpson Experience Abroad programs in Tahiti, French Polynesia; Schorndorf, Germany; Chaing Mai, Thailand; London, England; Adelaide, Australia; and Rosario, Argentina.
 More information about study abroad can be obtained from World Language faculty, as well as from the Office of International Education.

-A variety of courses are conducted on the Indianola campus and on campuses in West Des Moines and Ankeny as well as on-line throughout the summer.
-Courses range from two to eight weeks in duration and are offered both days and evenings.
-Students may enroll in those courses approved either by their academic advisors or by one of the Directors for Continuing and Graduate Programs.
+A variety of courses are conducted on the Indianola and West Des Moines campuses and online. throughout the summer.
+Courses range from two to eight weeks in duration and are offered both evenings and online.
+Students may enroll in those courses approved either by their academic advisors or by one of the Director for Continuing and Graduate Programs.
 Through these offerings students are provided an opportunity to accelerate progress toward degree objectives, make up deficiencies, or distribute their course work over a longer period of time.
 Many elementary and secondary teachers take summer courses for certification purposes or to increase competence in their specialties.

 Withdrawal from Institution

-Students who wish to withdraw from the college, either during or at the end of any semester or term, should contact the office of the dean of students to initiate the process.
-Students are also urged to keep their records with the college active by filing a withdrawal in the registrar’s office.
+Students who wish to withdraw from the college, either during or at the end of any semester or term, should contact the office of student development to initiate the process.
 When the withdrawal process has been completed, the registrar notifies the student’s instructors, academic counselor, and appropriate administrative offices.

 Students withdrawing from college prior to the completion of any final examinations receive the designation of “W” for each course in which they were enrolled.
 The “W” carries no credit or quality points.